Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 4. Metz Cathedral

-And make sure to find the baptismal font which looks like a giant bath tub.
-That’s because it was repurposed from the old Roman baths!
+Be sure to find the baptismal font.
+When I first saw it I thought, “That looks like a bathtub!”.
+That’s because it was actually repurposed from the old Roman baths!
 The baths in Metz were not large open bathing pools, but smaller tubs which held 5 or 6 people at a time.
 This one is made of solid bronze and scholars believe it was most likely originally made in Egypt!

 Give yourself at least an hour or more to explore this space, and don’t forget to look down once in a while to appreciate the sculpture, polychrome paint, and all the other treasures.
 There is also a crypt which opens at 2:00pm and features models of the cathedral over the centuries, and several burials of Bishops of Metz.
 There are also occasional exhibitions.
 No pictures allowed there.